pytorch/torchchat/docs/ADVANCED-USERS.md

   `checkpoints/${MODEL_NAME}` or any other directory you already use to store model information.

 * `MODEL_PATH` describes the location of the model.
-Throughput the description herein, we will assume that MODEL_PATH starts with a subdirectory of the torchchat repo named checkpoints, and that it will contain the actual model.
-In this case, the MODEL_PATH will thus be of the form ${MODEL_OUT}/model.{pt,pth}.
+Throughout the description herein, we will assume that `MODEL_PATH` starts with a subdirectory of the torchchat repo named checkpoints, and that it will contain the actual model.
+In this case, the `MODEL_PATH` will thus be of the form `${MODEL_OUT}/model.{pt,pth}`.
 (Both the extensions `pt` and `pth` are used to describe checkpoints.
 In addition, model may be replaced with the name of the model.)

-  The generate.py sequence generator will load the tokenizer from the directory specified by the MODEL_PATH variable, by replacing the modelname with the name of the tokenizer model which is expected to be named `tokenizer.model`.
+  The `generate.py` sequence generator will load the tokenizer from the directory specified by the `MODEL_PATH` variable, by replacing the model name with the name of the tokenizer model which is expected to be named `tokenizer.model`.

 * `MODEL_OUT` is a location for outputs from export for server/desktop and/or mobile/edge execution.
-We store exported artifacts here, with extensions .pte for Executorch models, .so for AOT Inductor generated models, and .bin for tokenizers prepared for use with the C++ tokenizers user by `runner-aoti` and `runner-et`.
+We store exported artifacts here, with extensions `.pte` for Executorch models, `.so` for AOT Inductor generated models, and `.bin` for tokenizers prepared for use with the C++ tokenizers user by `runner-aoti` and `runner-et`.

 You can set these variables as follows for the exemplary model15M